zearp/OptiHack/text/LIVE_TOOLBOX.md

 Now it will be bootable, try it out and see if everything works.

-To update/change things around simply mount the read/write version of the image, make the changes and create a new red only/compressed image from it and restore again.
+To update/change things around simply mount the read/write version of the image, make the changes and create a new read only/compressed image from it and restore again.

-Personally, I find these kind of lightweight bootable stick very useful.
-Specially as rescue stick with some tools, or simply to boot from to my internal disk if I messed up my EFI folder again.
+Personally, I find these kind of lightweight bootable sticks very useful.
+Specially as rescue stick with some tools, or simply to boot from to my internal disk ~~if~~ when I mess up my EFI folder again.

 Good luck!